icarotelesdasilva/NexisK/readme.md

 A general-purpose kernel built from scratch for the **i386 architecture**.

-NexisK is an experimental operating system kernel focused on low-level development, x86 protected mode, hardware interaction, interrupt handling, memory management, privilege levels, system calls, virtual memory and process-related mechanisms.
+NexisK is an experimental operating system kernel focused on low-level development, x86 architecture, hardware interaction, interrupt handling, bootloader development, system calls and process-related mechanisms.

 The project is written from scratch using **C and NASM assembly**, with a custom bootloader and no external bootloader dependency.

 ## Current Status

-NexisK currently boots into **i386 protected mode** and provides a functional low-level kernel foundation including:
+NexisK currently boots through its custom bootloader and provides a low-level kernel foundation including:

 * Custom BIOS bootloader
 * Automatic kernel sector calculation
-* Bootable ISO generation
+* Bootable image generation
-* El Torito BIOS boot support through floppy emulation
+* Real hardware boot support
-* i386 protected mode
-* Global Descriptor Table (GDT)
-* Task State Segment (TSS)
-* Ring 3 support
+* Bootloader menu
+* Custom BIOS bootloader
 * Interrupt Descriptor Table (IDT)
 * CPU exception handlers
 * Hardware interrupt handling